jer-lim/Reverse-Vampirism/readme.md

 generation through monitoring and execution, and given me the ability to personally audit the contracts that I interact and choose to place my funds in.
 The total amount of value extracted from Dracula is north of 7.75 ETH, or over
 $4,300 USD at the time of writing.
+Of that, $500 SGD has been donated to [Save Our Street Dogs (SOSD)](https://sosd.org.sg/), one of the best dog shelters in Singapore.
+Thanks Dracula!